k9mail/k9mail-docs/docs/accounts/incoming_pop3.md

 # POP3 Server Settings

+The following images show all the POP3 related settings.

 ![POP3 server settings](img/account_setup_step3_pop3_incoming_server.png)

 **POP3 server**: This is the hostname or IP address of your POP3 server.
 Note that this address must resolve to your